What do you do with a broken heart? No really?

 Close to those with a broken heart.

-Sometimes we are weak and there is no use pretending to be strong.
+Sometimes we are weak.
+There is no use pretending that we are strong.
 Our strength has limits and God understands that.

 Zephaniah 3:17 says “He will quiet you by His love.”

 I don’t know how you view that verse.
 But there have been times that I literally felt God had me in His arms and was rocking me, like a mother comforts her baby.